MP Core

 Master Close Reading

-through annotation, thematic analysis, and Socratic discussion.
+Through annotation, thematic analysis, and Socratic discussion.

 Develop Critical Thinking

-by evaluating authors’ assumptions, biases, and rhetorical choices.
+By evaluating authors’ assumptions, biases, and rhetorical choices.

 Enhance Academic Writing